3 Ways To Avoid A Financial Tsunami in A Divorce

 Clear your head.

 Take a step back, you have the right to grieve.
 Everyone has a different time frame to heal and it’s certainly not easy, but try to work through the grieving process and move forward with a clearer head.
-Get support to help you heal and prepare you for the process if you need it.
+Get support to help you prepare for the process if you need it.
 It may be a worthwhile investment in yourself.

 When you are ready to communicate and negotiate with your spouse, try to treat the process of the divorce as ‘business’ as much as possible.
-Make decisions that are in you and your children’s best interest.
+Make decisions that are in your and your children’s best interest.
 Your financial future could depend on it.

 -